 3. Peer reviewing in the Journal is single blind.

 4. A peer reviewer is required to:

-7. The Journal's editorial board ensures internal peer review to provide an additional expert review: a peer reviewer is appointed from the editorial board.
-The peer review period is up to three months.
+5. The Journal's editorial board ensures internal peer review to provide an additional expert review: a peer reviewer is appointed from the editorial board.
+The internal peer review period is up to three weeks.

-10. If the author has made significant changes during the article refinement, the changed paper is sent for a repeated peer review, and in case of a positive result it is again proposed to the Journal's editorial board for consideration.
+12. The author's corrected version of the manuscript, with significant changes made on the comments of the editorial board, is sent for a repeated review, and in case of a positive result it is again proposed to the Journal's editorial board for consideration.
 In case of a repeated negative peer review report, the author is provided a well-grounded refusal to print.

-11. Original peer review reports are kept by the editorial board for 5 years of the date of the peer reviewed paper publication in the Journal.
+13. Original peer review reports are kept by the editorial board for 5 years of the date of the reviewed paper publication in the Journal.

 14. When the article is published, the dates are specified of its admission by the editorial board, receipt a positive review, and accept for publication by the editorial board.